Pat O'Keeffe: Early career: 1902-1907

+O'Keeffe (left) facing Charlie Allum at the Salle Wagram, Paris, 2 March 1907.
+O'Keeffe won by knockout, in a bout billed as the French middleweight championship.

 One of O'Keeffe's earliest recorded fights was against Jack Palmer.
 O'Keeffe defeated him on two occasions over six rounds during 1902.
 In 1903, at the age of twenty, he beat Jack Kingsland in a match fought at the Olympia centre in London to win the title of Welterweight Champion of England.

 In 1906, having fought many of the top contenders for the British Middleweight Title, O'Keeffe was elected to contest the championship.
 He won the title beating Mike Crawley in a fight that lasted fifteen rounds.

 One month later, O'Keeffe defended the title against Charlie Allum and knocked him out in the sixth round.
 O'Keeffe lost the belt in his next bout to Tom Thomas at the National Sporting Club (N.S.C.) by a narrow points margin.

 A year later in Paris, O'Keeffe defeated Allum again by knock out and won £200.
 This bout was billed the French Middleweight Championship.
 O'Keeffe never defended the claim.